-The ISO shall invoice the Developer monthly for study costs incurred by the ISO in evaluating the Developer’s proposed transmission solution as described above.
+The ISO shall invoice the Developer monthly for study costs incurred by the ISO in evaluating the Developer’s proposed Public Policy Transmission Projects as described above.
 Such invoice shall include a description and an accounting of the study costs incurred by the ISO and estimated subcontractor costs.
 The Developer shall pay the invoiced amount within thirty (30) calendar days of the ISO’s issuance of the monthly invoice.
 The ISO shall continue to hold the full amount of the study deposit until settlement of the final monthly invoice; provided, however, if a Developer: (i) does not pay its monthly invoice within the timeframe described above, or (ii) does not pay a disputed amount into an independent escrow account as described below, the ISO may draw upon the study deposit to recover the owed amount.
 If the ISO must draw on the study deposit, the ISO shall provide notice to the Developer, and the Developer shall within thirty (30) calendar days of such notice make payments to the ISO to restore the full study deposit amount.
-If the Developer fails to make such payments, the ISO may halt its evaluation of the Developer’s proposed transmission solution and may disqualify the Developer’s proposed transmission solution from further consideration.
-After the conclusion of the ISO’s evaluation of the Developer’s proposed transmission solution or if the Developer: (i) withdraws its proposed transmission solution or (ii) fails to pay an invoiced amount and the ISO halts its evaluation of the proposed transmission solution, the ISO shall issue a final invoice and refund to the Developer any portion of the Developer’s study deposit submitted to the ISO under this Section 31.4.4.4 that exceeds outstanding amounts that the ISO has incurred in evaluating that Developer’s proposed transmission solution, including interest on the refunded amount calculated in accordance with Section 35.19a(a)(2) of FERC’s regulations.
+If the Developer fails to make such payments, the ISO may halt its evaluation of the Developer’s proposed Public Policy Transmission Project and may disqualify the Developer’s proposed Public Policy Transmission Project from further consideration.
+After the conclusion of the ISO’s evaluation of the Developer’s proposed Public Policy Transmission Project or if the Developer: (i) withdraws its proposed Public Policy Transmission Project or (ii) fails to pay an invoiced amount and the ISO halts its evaluation of the proposed Public Policy Transmission Project, the ISO shall issue a final invoice and refund to the Developer any portion of the Developer’s study deposit submitted to the ISO under this Section 31.4.4.4 that exceeds outstanding amounts that the ISO has incurred in evaluating that Developer’s proposed Public Policy Transmission Project, including interest on the refunded amount calculated in accordance with Section 35.19a(a)(2) of FERC’s regulations.
 The ISO shall refund the remaining portion within sixty (60) days of the ISO’s receipt of all final invoices from its subcontractors and involved Transmission Owners.

 In the event of a Developer’s dispute over invoiced amounts, the Developer shall: (i) timely pay any undisputed amounts to the ISO, and (ii) pay into an independent escrow account the portion of the invoice in dispute, pending resolution of such dispute.
-If the Developer fails to meet these two requirements, then the ISO shall not be obligated to perform or continue to perform its evaluation of the Developer’s proposed transmission solution.
+If the Developer fails to meet these two requirements, then the ISO shall not be obligated to perform or continue to perform its evaluation of the Developer’s proposed Public Policy Transmission Project.
 Disputes arising under this section shall be addressed through the Dispute Resolution Procedures set forth in Section 2.16 of the ISO OATT and Section 11 of the ISO Services Tariff.
 Within thirty (30) Calendar Days after resolution of the dispute, the Developer will pay the ISO any amounts due with interest calculated in accordance with Section 35.19a(a)(2) of FERC’s regulations.

-31.4.5 Actual Project Proposals
+31.4.5 Project Information Requirements

-The ISO will process all project proposals for transmission solutions for Public Policy Transmission Needs.
+31.4.5.1 Requirements for Public Policy Transmission Projects